Heather Streets-Salter, PhD

-Studies the history of the empire in which the sun never set, from its earliest beginnings in the seventeenth century to its full growth in the nineteenth century.
+Studies the history of the empire on which the sun never set from the 18th century through the 20th century.
 Traces the rise of Britain as a major world power.
-Topics include nationalism, the growth of capitalism and the international economy, and the role of women, education, and native resistance movements.
+Topics include nationalism; the growth of capitalism and the international economy; and the role of women and gender, scientific racism, and anticolonial resistance movements.

 HIST 2390.
 Africa and the World in Early Times.
 4 Hours.

 Examines the place of Africa in the world from 1000 C.E. to the mid-19th century.
 Investigates the histories of ancient Egypt, the savannah and forest regions of West Africa, coastal and interior East Africa, and southern Africa.
 Explores the rise of medieval city-states and empires, the activities of the Atlantic slave trade and the trans-Saharan and Indian Ocean slave trades, debates over mass migration and the spread of language groups, the rise of agriculture, the development of nonstate political structures, the growth of trading societies, and the development of new cultural forms.
 Links Africa’s early histories to current debates about the role of history in contemporary politics and to present understandings of Africa’s historical place in world affairs.